cognisant/Docs.DevelopmentProcess/README.md

 - **Ready To Deploy** for cards that have been validated and will be deployed soon.
 - **Deployed** for completed work which has been deployed to production.

-In general, the team tries to organize each list so that higher priority cards are nearer the top.
+In general, the team tries to organise each list so that higher priority cards are nearer the top.
 This is meant as an indication of priorities rather than a strict contract for which cards will be worked on next.

 ## Guidelines